This course can also be presented face to face in-house or via live in-house webinar.

 Final Case study – Implementing the restructuring process in practice.

-Background of the trainer
+Background of the Trainer

-In parallel to his training, the trainer also has a 24-year career in Banking and Finance that originated in the City of London and has specialised in credit risk analysis, debt structuring and problem loan workout and debt restructuring for international corporate clients.
+In parallel to his training, the trainer also has a 25-year career in Banking and Finance that originated in the City of London and has specialised in credit risk analysis, debt structuring and problem loan workout and debt restructuring for international corporate clients.
 He has worked with a number of the world’s leading financial institutions providing lending facilities or private placements worth over US$ 5 billion to the corporate sector.
 It is this practical, hands on experience of credit risk analysis and balance sheet restructuring that he brings to his professional finance workshops.

 Before embarking on his career in banking he acted as an Economic and Political Adviser to the Prime Minister of the Slovak Republic.

-Advanced Debt Restructuring Course Summary
+Debt Restructuring Course Summary

 In a low interest rate environment, bankers and financiers are under increased pressure to undertake more corporate business at higher returns, but at the same time ensuring a low risk weighting.
 Given that the business climate remains uncertain and volatile, the risk for bankers of developing problem loans through their lending activities, is therefore increasing.

-This Advanced Debt Restructuring course has been designed for bankers and financiers to develop a holistic, applied approach to early problem loan workout through a range of different techniques currently applied in UK and international finance.
+This course has been designed for bankers and financiers to develop a holistic, applied approach to early problem loan workout through a range of different techniques currently applied in UK and international finance.
 It aims to provide the attendee with a comprehensive overview of the challenges of problem loan workout and with an insight into some of the key methods than can be implemented to assist in the recovery of their financial exposure.

 By offering a range of different case studies, financing scenarios and potential solutions to workshop case studies, the attendees will be able to develop a broad applied overview of debt restructuring techniques.
 This is particularly important in an area of finance where ‘one size fits all’ solutions are not possible and where the financier needs to be open minded, flexible and quick to react to changing circumstances.